ddas55/kub-consumer-service/README.md

 SpringBoot Micoservice Consumed Another Service with OAuth Run in K8s

 Step-1
-Run the CI/CD Pipleline on Jenkins - kub_consumer_sevice_pipeline.This'll run three jobs.
+Run the CI/CD Pipleline on Jenkins - Pipeline_kub_consumer_sevice.This'll run three jobs.
 Job-1.Chekout From Github and create jar file.
 Job-2.Create Docker Image by using Dockerfile and jar.
 This job also tag the Docker Image.
 Job-3.Push Docker Image to Docker Hub.